fdoxyz/visualcosita/src/content/post/kubernetes-integration-with-rake-tasks.md

 There's a long list of reasons why Kubernetes might be the right tool for your project, and at the same time you can find a long list of reasons that argue you shouldn't jump down the rabbit hole.
 Depending on your project both points of view may be correct, which is why I don't intend to preach for either one.

-__For all of us actively relying on Kubernetes__, we tried to find a way to integrate with it and __flatten the learning curve__ so our team can focus con solving the problems they already know how to solve, instead of diving deep in the "Kubernetes universe".
+__For all of us actively relying on Kubernetes__, we tried to find a way to integrate with it and __flatten the learning curve__ so our team can focus on solving the problems they already know how to solve, instead of diving deep in the "Kubernetes universe".

 Our team works mostly on Rails, so my solution was to wrap the somewhat complex & low level [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) commands with Rake tasks.
 The tool is intended to rely on a few conventions while trying to maintain a high degree of customization.